Group Tour of New Zealand - 28 day Small Group Escorted Tour

 This morning you will transfer to Christchurch International Airport for your Singapore Airlines flight to London via Singapore.
 All meals and drinks are included.

-Arrive into London Heathrow Terminal 2.
-Meet your Chauffeur Car driver in the arrival hall and transfer home.
+Day 28 – Arrive into London Heathrow Terminal 2.
+Meet your Chauffeur Car driver in the arrival hall and transfer home, with many happy memories of touring New Zealand with All Ways Tailormade.

 Hand picked hotels on this magical tour of New Zealand